loomio/loomio-docs/oric/src/key-concepts-oric.md

 Importantly, as well as selecting a response, everyone in the group has a chance to explain what prompted it.
 You can all see where everyone else stands on the matter, and why.
 And then, if you want, you can change your response.

-As well as helping your group to convert discussions into outcomes, a proposal creates its own record of how the decision came about.
+As well as helping your group to convert discussions into outcomes, **a proposal forms a record** of how the decision came about.

 ### Other voting tools